Aztro2004/Segmented_Neural_Style_Transfer/README.md

 # Segmented_Neural_Style_Transfer
-An app that allows you to perform neural style transfer with
+An app that allows you to perform neural style transfer with desired segments.
+(Until specified this is not a final version)
 ## Author
 Diego Maldonado Castro: diegomaldonadocastro1805@gmail.com